Detect Google cloaking and website cloaking techniques. Check for User-Agent, IP-based, Referrer, and JavaScript cloaking methods.

 These tests did not detect any cloaking behavior.

-Cloaking is a technique where different content is presented to search engines than to regular users.
-While sometimes used legitimately, it's often employed in black hat SEO to manipulate search rankings.
+Cloaking is a technique where different content is shown to search engines bots than to "human" users.
+It's often used in black hat SEO to manipulate search rankings.

 Shows different content to search engine bots vs browsers